 I absolutely love teaching math.
 Normally, if you show how much you love a certain something in a classroom, your students will lean towards liking that certain thing as well.

 For instance, if you rave on and on about a certain book, most kids will want to read it.
 The same is true about small groups.
 I love telling my kids that I cannot wait for ‘our time’ together.
 They know that I do not allow anyone to interrupt us.
 Our time at the table is sacred.
 This is the FIRST step in mastering your intervention time.
-Make sure to use their timely to the fullest.
+Make sure to use their time to the fullest.
 Do not let the other kids approach your area.

 My kids know that we set a timer and they work quietly the entire time while I am working with my group.
-This group changes weekly dependent upon what we are focusing on or who needs a little extra practice with me.
+This group changes weekly dependent on what we are focusing on or who needs a little extra practice with me.
 I usually only spend about 15-20 minutes with a group in math intervention since I seriously have zero extra minutes during math.
 If possible, I pull two groups for 15 minutes.
 These groups usually have 5 kids each… or less if it’s a good year.

 My Math Intervention Binder